dqanshi/googlehangoutsbot/README.md

 # Commands for STS

-The main program's code base should be in one directory.
-The configuration files (config.json and cookie.json) should be in:
+The main program's code base should be in one directory. \n The configuration files (config.json and cookie.json) should be in a different directory:
 * `/Users/_usernamehere_/Library/Application Support/hangupsbot`

-Process to run the bot program:
+### Process to run the bot program:
 1. `cd /your/path/to/program`
 2. `source hangoutsbot-venv/bin/activate`
 3. `python hangupsbot/hangupsbot.py`